 This ingredient is essentially orange juice with most of its water content removed, which leaves a very sour concoction.

-While it may seem like a healthy thing, juice concentrates is deprived of many things that make fruit juice what it is, such as fiber and natural sugars from fruits.
+While it may seem like a healthy thing, juice concentrates are deprived of many things that make fruit juice what it is, such as fiber and natural sugars from fruits.

 That being said, AMP Energy already has a pretty high amount of sugar for an energy drink, so we can assume that the concentrate is used mainly for flavoring and pH balancing purposes instead of anything substantial.